ericholscher/ericholscher.com/site/blog/drafts/code-is-self-documenting.rst

 "My Code is Self-Documenting"
 =============================

-Self-documenting code is one of the biggest myths in the software industry.
+Self-documenting code is one of the biggest documentation myths in the software industry.
 This view generally conflates documentation with code comments.
 I'd like to make two arguments in this post: